 Kanchenjunga National Park:

 This National Park in Sikkim extends from the cold deserts of Lhonak valley and the ridges of Lachen in the North District to the historical place at Yuksom.
 The western boundary of the park runs on the international boundary with Tibet.
 The park covers an area of 1.784 sqkms and occupies as much as 25.14% of the land area of Sikkim.
 This area lies within reserved forests and except for a Tibetan mall there are no other village settlements inside the park.
 The park is a reservoir of diverse habits including some rare and endangered species like Snow Leopard, Red Panda, Musk Deer, Himalayan Thar, Tibetan Fox etc.

 Valley of Flowers National Park:

-Over 300 species of wild flowers can be seen at the Valley of Flowers National Park.
-These include Marsh Marigold, Lilium, Campanula, Pedicularis, Arisaema, Geranium, Bistorta, Rhododendrons, Braham Kamal, Inula, Lingularia etc. The wildlife here comprises of musk Deer, Blue Sheep, Snow Leopard, Himalayan leopard etc. A number of species of butterfly also inhabit this park.
+Over 300 species of wildflowers can be seen at the Valley of Flowers National Park.
+These include Marsh Marigold, Lilium, Campanula, Pedicularis, Arisaema, Geranium, Bistorta, Rhododendrons, Braham Kamal, Inula, Ligularia, etc. The wildlife here comprises of Musk Deer, Blue Sheep, Snow Leopard, Himalayan leopard etc. A number of species of butterfly also inhabit this park.

 Dudhwa National Park: